cpraveen/numa/lagrange.md

 plot_omega(x)
 ```

 Near the end points, the function $\omega_N$ does not go to zero as fast as near the middle.
+For the Runge example, we observed convergence near the middle but not at the ends.
 :::

 ## Distribution of data points